 What Is Gastroesophageal Reflux Disease (GERD)?

 Gastroesophageal reflux disease is a relatively common condition that affects from up to 20% of the population.
-It is a chronic reflux of stomach contents into the esophagus.
+It is a chronic reflux of stomach acid into the esophagus.
 GERD manifests itself as several symptoms including heartburn, regurgitation, and difficulty swallowing.
 Thus, if heartburn symptoms occur frequently and persistently, they are most likely caused by GERD.

 The severity of GERD depends on lower esophageal sphincter dysfunction, as well as the type and amount of fluid brought up from the stomach.